BlackOpsAI/blackops-solver-legacy/README.md

 `solution` will be a `TimeTable` instance with planning variables set to the final best solution found.

-This is a legacy version of a constraint solver based on the Timefold architecture.
+For a full API spec, visit [the Timefold Documentation](https://github.com/TimefoldAI/timefold-solver/blob/1.24.x/docs/src/modules/ROOT/pages/introduction.adoc).

 ## Legal notice

+BlackOps Solver was forked on 03 August 2025 from Timefold's Python Solver, which was entirely Apache-2.0 licensed (a permissive license).

+The original Timefold Python Solver was [forked](https://timefold.ai/blog/2023/optaplanner-fork/) on 20 April 2023 from OptaPlanner and OptaPy.

-BlackOps Solver is a derivative work of Timefold Solver, OptaPlanner and OptaPy, which includes copyrights of the original creators, Red Hat Inc., TimefoldAI, affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
+BlackOps Solver  is a derivative work of the Timefold Python Solver and OptaPy, which includes copyrights of the original creators, Timefold AI, Red Hat Inc., affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
-This is a legacy version with modified package structure.
+Every source file has been modified.